raspibolt/raspibolt/thundroid/README.md

 ![img](images/thundroid_banner.jpg)

+> This article was first published in the [Odroid Magazine June 2018](https://magazine.odroid.com/article/thundroid-perfect-bitcoin-lightning-node/) issue.
+>
+> Part 1: Setup of Bitcoin & Lightning on testnet
+> Part 2: Move to Bitcoin mainnet & outlook (not published yet)

 ## Introduction

 Bitcoin is a native digital currency for the internet age.
 It can be thought of as just another international currency, but without a native country, so it defies borders, trade policies and arbitrary inflation.
 In the 2008 [whitepaper](https://bitcoin.org/bitcoin.pdf) by the pseudonymous Satoshi Nakamoto it is described as: